 Callahan places a premium on student research and active learning – “doing history,” as he describes it, guiding students through academic discovery.
 “Working with documents is both challenging and exciting” because students come to realize that “historical knowledge is filtered through perspective and interpretation.”
 And as perspective and interpretation change over time, so does our view of history and our world.

-Callahan couples his work as an educator with being a highly respected scholar and effective administrator of the General Education program.
+Callahan couples his work as an educator with being a highly respected scholar and effective administrator, directing the university’s General Education program for five years and now chairing the Department of History and Society.
 Among other research endeavors, he is co-editor of a book on French national identity and author of a book that examines how pre-World War I European socialism through its demonstration culture expanded democratic citizenship and innovated in modern political communication.
 For many years, Callahan served as director of the General Education program, devising and implementing assessment activities, setting up faculty development workshops, and overseeing curriculum review and revision.
-He has long been involved in the Peace History Society, currently serving as president of this national organization.
+He has long been involved in the Peace History Society, recently serving as president of this national organization.

 Ph.D., Indiana University

 B.A., Skidmore College